Why are in-calf rates are so low?

 Sub-clinical ketosis is simply ketosis without the clinical symptoms of poor condition, lethargy or bad breath.

-Reduced fertility and milk production still occur.
+Reduced fertility still occurs.

 Rumenox® can help